Master of Public Administration. Married with 4 boys and 4 girls. Wealth of humorous, faith-filled, and fascinating experiences.

 Additionally, corporate parties would hire me, especially for Christmas celebrations.
-Most of them expect at least a 30 minute routine and will pay at the Feature Act rate.
+Most of them expect at least a 30 minute routine.

-I traveled to cities within reach of Des Moines, including Omaha and the Twin Cities.
+I traveled to cities within reach of Des Moines, including Omaha and Minneapolis.
 In Des Moines, I opened up for Drew Carey at the Funnybone.
-It was during the time before he started hosting, "Whose Line is it Anyway?"
-The show was well done.
+It was before he started hosting, "Whose Line is it Anyway?"
 He now of course hosts the TV game show, "The Price is Right."

 In Omaha, I was part of a Cox Cable Comedy Hour.
-I also opened up for Jeff Dunham in Peony Park.
+I also opened up for Jeff Dunham.
 It was early in his career.
 He didn't have Walter or Peanut as part of his act.
 He had the Jalapeno Pepper on a Stick and a couple other characters.

 I traveled as far away as the Funnybone in the Dallas-Fort Worth area but I never hit the coasts, an area where you could easily make a living because of the sheer number of opportunities.

 So do you want to try it?
-I would say there are two types of comedians-those who can write and those who can perform.
+There are two types of comedians-those who can write and those who can perform.
 It takes talent and courage to be able to do both.
 Keep in mind that during my early days I was so scared I could not eat on the day of the performance until it was over.
-Sometimes it was a full 24 hours between my meals.
-I was able to work my way up to having breakfast and then lunch.
-To this day I still have trouble relaxing and being able to enjoy a meal within an hour before a performance.
-I discovered that comedic icon Johnny Carson got nervous every night before he went on stage for The Tonight Show, but he used his nervous energy to keep him on his toes (bereavedandblessed.com).
+I discovered that comedy legend Johnny Carson got nervous every night before he went on stage for The Tonight Show, but he used his nervous energy to keep him on his toes (bereavedandblessed.com).

 - Don't let anxiety stop you.